4 Ways to Level Up Your LinkedIn Profile

 2. Rely on Projects to Showcase Your Experience

 You need to emphasize projects that you worked on during bootcamp and, more specifically, what exactly you did on them so that employers can see how you approach problem solving.
-At Fullstack and Gracae Hopper, our students work on a capstone project that is presented at Hiring Day to potential employers, in addition to other projects throughout the 17-week semester.
+In the Fullstack Academy, our students work on a capstone project in addition to other projects throughout the semester.
 These can all be used to point to your experience.

 3. Include All Work and Volunteer Experience